 About half an hours drive from Chark, and near to Mevagissey, the gardens were restored from a lost wilderness back to their former glory about 12 years ago.
 Adjacent to the gardens is Lobbs Farm Shop, full of great local produce.

-There are two good golf courses both within two miles of the farm, at Bodmin and Lostwithiel.
+There is a good golf course within two miles of the farm, at Lanhydrock and several others in the surrounding areas.

-Young children are able to have a ride on Billy our gorgeous miniature horse.
+Very young children are able to have a little ride on Billy our gorgeous miniature horse.
 We also provide complimentary horse and cart rides for guests.
-We have strong links with TB Equestrian – not a riding school but a training yard for event horses.
-Enthusiasts can have a half or whole day experience of life on the yard, including a lesson.
 Pony trekking on Bodmin Moor is available at Hallagenna Stables near St Breward.

 We are in easy reach of both the North and South coast.
 A variety of sheltered South Coast beaches are only 15 minutes drive away, and are good especially for families with young children, being smaller and gentler than the rugged Atlantic North Coast beaches.
 These are good for surfers, and surfing lessons can be easily booked if required.
 Nearest north coast beaches are only 30 minutes away.